ohmtech-rdi/eurorack-blocks/documentation/getting-started/what.md

 - Level 4: Making a custom front panel design

 At this stage, you will be able to make your own totally functional Eurorack modules.
-They won't fit in Eurorack "skiff" cases, and the production cost would be unsuitable to make a commercial product.
+They won't fit in every Eurorack "skiff" cases, and the production cost would be unsuitable to make a commercial product.

 The next steps are to level up your game and become a professional Eurorack module manufacturer: